tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 *  <b>`name_or_scope`</b>: The name argument that is passed to the op function, this name_or_scope is not uniquified in the variable scope.
 *  <b>`default_name`</b>: The default name to use if the `name_or_scope` argument is `None`, this name will be uniquified.
+If name_or_scope is provided it won't be used and therefore it is not required and can be None.
 *  <b>`initializer`</b>: The  default initializer to pass to variable scope.
 *  <b>`regularizer`</b>: The default regularizer for variables within this scope.
 *  <b>`caching_device`</b>: The default caching device for variables within this scope.